• +1-800-513-5423

 Moodiness and Energy

-Virtually everyone who participates in yoga over a period of time, reports a more positive outlook and increased energy level.
+Virtually everyone who participates in yoga over a period of time reports a more positive outlook and increased energy level.
 A British study of 71 healthy volunteers aged 21 to 76 found that a 30-minute program of yogic stretching and breathing exercises was simple to learn and resulted in a “markedly invigorating” effect on perceptions of both mental and physical energy and improved mood.
+In a study that compared relaxation, visualization, and yoga, it was found that the yoga group had a significantly greater increase in mental and physical energy and an increased feeling of alertness and enthusiasm over the other groups.
+Relaxation tends to make people more sleepy and sluggish after a session, and visualization seems to make them more sluggish and less content.

 Yoga and Mental Well-being

-1. Reducing Tension: People who practice yoga speak of “freeing the mind, calming the spirit or steadying the mind from mental disturbances,” reduction of nervousness, irritability, and confusion, depression, and mental fatigue are some of the benefits experienced.
+1. Reducing Tension: People who practice yoga speak of “freeing the mind, calming the spirit or steadying the mind from mental disturbances,” reduction of nervousness, irritability, confusion, depression, and mental fatigue are some of the benefits experienced.
 One experiences relief from the pressure of his “compulsions.”
+The extent to which these benefits may be expected will depend in part upon whether or not the person can approach and participate in them willingly and wholeheartedly.

-2. Restoration Of Flexibility: The positive benefits from a full round of yogic exercises may be described as a renewal of mental quickness.
+2. Restoration of Flexibility: The positive benefits from a full round of yogic exercises may be described as a renewal of mental quickness.
 Both mood and capacity for alertness, attentiveness, and willingness to tackle problems revive.
-A person may not be able to reignite enthusiasm late in a working day; early morning, or even noonday, efforts to recharge mental energies can ignite a full measure of willingness.
+A person may not be able to reignite enthusiasm late in a working day; early morning or even noonday, efforts to recharge mental energies can ignite a full measure of willingness.
 Traditional phrases, such as restored “spiritual vitality,” intend to convey the complex idea of mental spryness, agreeableness, resiliency, and feelings of confidence and self-sufficiency.
 Some even testify to attaining feelings of buoyancy and euphoria; these then provide a background or mood of well-being and assurance such that one naturally more fully enjoys both his ability and the worthiness of being more tolerant and generous.

 3. Personal Worth: Avoidance of fear: Yoga is said to result in the reduction of a variety of mental illnesses.
-These may range all the way from vague feelings of frustration, persecution, insecurity, on the one hand, to acute and specific types of insanity, on the other.
+These may range all the way from vague feelings of frustration, persecution, and insecurity, on the one hand, to acute and specific types of insanity, on the other.

 4. Acceptance of Faith in Life: The goal of yoga is to live confidently.
 The goal is to replace negativism and cynicism with an appreciation of life, not only on any given day but every day.
 If you cannot accept all of it, because some problems remain unavoidably troublesome, then you will accept the troubles which you have as (1) yours and (2) enough for you, without wishing you had still more troubles.